 The Round has a whole list of descriptions about the whole list of moves, this covers far more than you would meet in an English Ceilidh but you might need more of them in a dance event.
-Webfeet also has a small but growing collection of annotated dances
+Webfeet also has a slowly growing collection of annotated dances

 There is a English Ceilidh mailing list running which has discussions, announcements, information etc. You can join and just listen, or join and get involved.
-A proportion of the list members have put in contact details into a members list.
+There's also an E-Ceilidh UK - public group on Facebook

 ...
 In England, a 'barn dance' suggests either a community organised event or an English Folk dance with a substantial addition of square dances.
 You don't see so many square dances at an English Ceilidh but you are likely to have Polkas, Schottisches and Waltzes included instead.